heh9/rollotf/README.md

 partition: 1
 # Force destroy of the instance, use where providers don't detect changes properly
 recreate: yes
-# Healtcheck condition that must be satisfied in order to proceed to next cycle
+# Healtcheck condition that must be satisfied in order to proceed to the next cycle
 healthcheck:
   # Command used to check instance health, available environment variables are:
   # $INDEX $COUNT $INSTANCE_IP $INSTANCE_NAME